 Escaping the Canadian economic downturn in 1995, tired of the harsh climate of Canada, and being an eco-tourism major, Eric and his two sons packed up their car and trailer and dog and drove a harrowing eleven days from northern Ontario to San Jose, Costa Rica.

-Eric soon bought and operated Hemingway Inn in historic Barrio Amon, downtown San Jose while Mike at age 14, and Andrew at age 12 both started the private British School.
-Andrew eventually returned to Canada to live with is Mom in Ottawa, and is presently operating a restaurant and raising a family in Edmonton.
+Eric soon bought and operated Hemingway Inn in historic Barrio Amon, downtown San Jose while Mike at age 14, and Andrew at age 12 both started the private British School of Costa Rica.
+Andrew eventually returned to Canada, and is presently raising a family in Edmonton.
 Mike graduated from the British School in 2000 and returned to Canada for four years of university, then returned to Costa Rica, at the same time Eric sold the Hemingway Inn and bought Adventure Inn.